 Gourmet shops all throughout San Gimignano sell local wild boar sausage.
 It even comes with red wine, truffles, fennel, or pine seeds and is thinly sliced and served on a crusty baguette drizzled with olive oil.
 Grab a salami baguette and a bottle of Vernaccia and head up to La Rocca for a picnic lunch.

-Agriturismo Taverna di Bibbiano looks directly at San Gimignano and there is hardly a more romantic spot to sip on wine and have dinner while watching the sun set over the towers.
+Agriturismo Taverna di Bibbiano looks directly at San Gimignano with outdoor tables on the edge of a hillside planted with a lavender field.
+There’s hardly a more romantic spot to sip on wine and have dinner while watching the sun set over the towers.
 The menu changes regularly based upon what ingredients are in season as everything comes fresh from the farm.
+We dined on a pear salad drizzled with balsamic glaze and Tuscan meatballs in a Chianti sauce accompanied by grilled, stuffed tomatoes.
+We sipped a bottle of Chianti as we watched the sun slowly dip behind the hills.
+A warm chocolate and pear tart was a sweet finish to our perfect little meal.